vicenterocha/pi_bluetooth/README.md

 ## TODO
-Create a tutorial, because some files need to be changed and are not mentioned here.
+Create a tutorial, because some files need to be modified and are not mentioned here.

 ## CREDITS